 - File final corridor protection based on the preliminary limits of construction.

 An open house was held Thursday, May 15, 2008.
-Representatives from the City of Lincoln, Lancaster County and HWS Consulting Group were available to discuss the project and answer questions.
+Representatives from the City of Lincoln, Lancaster County and HWS Consulting Group (now Alfred Benesch & Co.) were available to discuss the project and answer questions.

 Open House Handout (382 K)